adityapeer77/adityapeer77.github.io/content/authors/admin/_index.md

 **About me**

-I am a physicist in soft matter and fluids at interfaces at the [LIPhy](https://liphy.univ-grenoble-alpes.fr/) in Grenoble (France).
-I just received the [MSCA](https://marie-sklodowska-curie-actions.ec.europa.eu/) grant *NanoSep* to study the demixing of fluid mixtures by hybrid nanoporous materials.
+I am presently pursuing Ph.D. in the Department of Computer Science and Engineering at the Indian Institute of Technology Kharagpur, India.
+I am a member of [UbiNet: Ubiquitous Networked Systems Lab](https://cse.iitkgp.ac.in/resgrp/ubinet/).
+I just received the [PMRF](https://www.pmrf.in/) fellowship to study distributed sensing in indoor environments.

 **Open source and open data**